ultraq/thymeleaf-layout-dialect/README.md

 as well as both the `content` and `custom-footer` fragments.
-The `custom-footer` fragment is within a `<footer>` element, which isn't really necessary, but might be handy if you wish to do static templating of the content page which is one of the reasons one uses Thymeleaf in the first place :)  Anyway, once you tell Thymeleaf to process `Content1.html`, the resulting page will look like this:
+The `custom-footer` fragment is within a `<footer>` element, which isn't really necessary, but might be handy if you wish to do static templating of the content page which is one of the reasons one uses Thymeleaf in the first place :)

+> *NOTE:* Fragment names must be unique within a page (ie: you cannot have 2
+> 'content' fragments within a decorator or content page), otherwise the
+> matching of fragments might not work as you expect.

+Anyway, once you tell Thymeleaf to process `Content1.html`, the resulting page will look like this:

 ```html
 <!DOCTYPE html>